 If your septic tank cover is sticking out of the ground and you want to hide that big ol’ piece of plastic in the yard look no further than a fake rock cover.

-If you are using a garbage disposal in your house, it will greatly speed up the time in-between cleanings, as all of that matter is still solid and fills up your tank quickly.
+One of the biggest septic tank problems is too much water going into the tank.
+If you are using a garbage disposal in your house, it will greatly speed up the time in-between septic tank cleanings, as all of that matter is still solid and fills up your tank quickly.
 Some reports have claimed that using a garbage disposal will fill up a septic tank 3 times quicker than without one!

-While this was a lot to take in, a septic tank is pretty easy to maintain as long as you aren’t flushing things that shouldn’t be flushed.
+While this was a lot to take in, a house with a septic tank is pretty easy to maintain as long as you aren’t flushing things that shouldn’t be flushed.
 A filter before your pump will go a long way to preventing a lot of the issues.